 We will take reasonable steps to provide you with access and/or make a correction to your personal information within 30 calendar days.

-If the Executive Director corrects your personal information at your request, we will take reasonable steps to tell any agencies or organisations that we have disclosed your personal information to (who are bound by the Privacy Act) of the correction.
+If we correct your personal information at your request, we will take reasonable steps to tell any agencies or organisations that we have disclosed your personal information to (who are bound by the Privacy Act) about the correction.

 We may not do so if there is a reason under the Privacy Act or other relevant law to withhold the information or not make the changes.

-If the Executive Director does not provide you with access to your personal information or refuses to correct it, where reasonable:
+If we do not provide you with access to your personal information or refuse to correct it, where reasonable:

 - we will tell you why in writing

 - we will provide you with information about how you can contest/complain about this

 - at your request, we will take reasonable steps to associate a statement with the personal information that you believe to be inaccurate, out of date, incomplete, irrelevant or misleading

 If you prefer, you may instead make a freedom of information (FOI) request for access to personal information, or to seek amendment or annotation of personal information.
 You should make your request to the FOI officer, and must specify that your request is made under the FOI Act.